Candidates for the 2020 statewide races in NC

-Republican former U.S. Rep. Renee Ellmers of Dunn formally announced her candidacy in late March.
+▪ Former U.S. Rep. Renee Ellmers, a Dunn Republican.
 Ellmers served three terms in Congress before losing a GOP primary in 2016.

 The field of candidates could get bigger still.
 Other Democrats and Republicans have said they are thinking about running for the office.